Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 ### The connector
 Accordingly to your cable, you need a C14 or C20 connector.<br>
 There are many all-in-one solutions on the market, especially cheap ones.<br>
-I do NOT recommend buying one of these for some reasons.<br>
+I do absolutely NOT recommend buying one of these for the following reasons:<br>
+<b>First:</b> Most, if not all, of these cheap devices have exposed bare unisolated metal on the backside where you could touch mains voltage!<br>
-<b>First:</b> often the connector is rated correctly at 10A, but the switch can only manage 5 to 6A.<br>
+<b>Second:</b> Often the connector is rated correctly at 10A, but the switch can only manage 5 to 6A.<br>
 This is the most common mistake.
 Overrunning the current will cause a burned down switch causing a fire hazard!<br>
-<b>Second:</b> In 99% of the cases, the switch is only a 1pole switch and we don't want this one on an open device like our printer!<br>
+<b>Third:</b> In 99% of the cases, the switch is only a 1pole switch and we don't want this one on an open device like our printer!<br>
 This is a more hidden flaw often overseen.
-The problem is the following: In many countries, there are no regulation on wether the phase is on the left or on the right side of the power outlet.
+The problem is the following: In many countries, there are no regulation on wether the phase is on the left or on the right side of the power outlet, as well as you have no fixed orientation for the power plug.
 So you never know, if your 1pole switch is really cutting the phase and not the neutral wire.
-This means you think you turned off you printer and easily can mess around with the wiring, but there could still be mains voltage on it!
+This means you think you turned off you printer so can mess around with the wiring, but there could still be mains voltage on it!
 This brings me back to my first rule: Always unplug the printer before working on the wiring!<br>
 It is always adviceable to have a 2pole switch (DPST) to cut phase and neutral (or both phases if you have 240V).<br>
-<b>Third:</b> Is not that much of a problem, but normally there is only 1 fuse inside.
+<b>Forth:</b> Is not that much of a problem, but normally there is only 1 fuse inside.
 You can go for a single fuse, but if you can get your hands on one with 2 fuses for almost the same price, than go for it.<br><br>
 Those cheap all-in-one devices should only be used, if ALL mains voltage parts are consealed within an isolating casing and you have a low voltage heatbead (like an Ender)!
 Since our printers have an open mains powered heatbed, this is anything but a good idea!<br>
 However, there are a few high priced options which combine all needed features and even add a filter.
-But they cost 25 to 50 bucks.
-Nothing you will find on Ali.<br><br>
+As mentioned, don't buy cheap!<br><br>
 ![connectors-switch](https://user-images.githubusercontent.com/98351572/172691900-a946d6f4-73c4-4e63-bac9-3af48b9e2023.png)<br><br>
 Make sure the connector, the switch and if you fancy the filter (recommended) are rated for your maximum current.
 Some filters are only rated for 4A or even less.

 ### The fuse
 The example printer from above has a maximum current of nearly 6A. <br>
 Next fuse size would be 6.3A which might be a bit too close, so maybe take the next one higher up with 8A.<br>
-<b>Warning:</b> The fuse has to be always the weakest component in your printer, do not install a 8A fuse when you took a 5A switch.<br>
+<b>Warning:</b> The fuse has to be always the weakest component in your printer, do not install a 8A fuse when the switch is rated for 5A.<br>
 For anything more than 10A you might consider using a 13A breaker instead (characteristic B13 if you live in Europe).<br>
 Keep in mind, that if the breaker in your fuse box doesn't have a 1.6 times higher tripping current than the fuse on your printer, there is a high chance that the breaker in the fuse box will pop first, because of missing selectivity.<br>
 Having a fuse directly on the printer is helpful (more for smaller printers), but it is not super mandatory.
 At a certain level it doesn't make sense and you just use the breaker in the fuse box.<br>